awsdocs/amazon-redshift-management-guide/doc_source/working-with-event-notifications.md

 Amazon Redshift publishes event notifications to an Amazon SNS topic, which is identified by its Amazon Resource Name \(ARN\)\.
 When you create an event subscription using the Amazon Redshift console, you can either specify an existing Amazon SNS topic, or request that the console create the topic when it creates the subscription\.
 All Amazon Redshift event notifications sent to the Amazon SNS topic are in turn transmitted to all Amazon SNS consumers that are subscribed to that topic\.
 Use the Amazon SNS console to make changes to the Amazon SNS topic, such as adding or removing consumer subscriptions to the topic\.
 For more information about creating and subscribing to Amazon SNS topics, go to [Getting started with Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html)\.

-The following section lists all categories and events that you can be notified of\.
+The following sections list all categories and events that you can be notified of\.
 It also provides information about subscribing to and working with Amazon Redshift event subscriptions\.

+## Amazon Redshift Serverless event notifications with Amazon EventBridge<a name="serverless-event-notifications-eventbridge"></a>

+Amazon Redshift Serverless uses Amazon EventBridge to manage event notifications to keep you up\-to\-date regarding changes in your data warehouse\.
+Amazon EventBridge is a serverless event bus service that you can use to connect your applications with data from a variety of sources\.
+In this case, the event source is Amazon Redshift\.
+Events, which are monitored changes in an environment, are sent to EventBridge from your Amazon Redshift data warehouse automatically\.
+Events are delivered in near\-real time\.

+Capabilities of EventBridge include providing an environment for you to write event rules, which can specify actions to take for specific events\.
+You can also set up targets, which are resources that EventBridge can send an event to\.
+A target can include an API destination, an Amazon CloudWatch log group, and others\.
+For more information about rules, see [Amazon EventBridge rules](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rules.html)\.
+For more information about targets, see [Amazon EventBridge targets](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-targets.html)\.

+Events can be classified into severities and categories\.
+The following filters are available:
++ *Resource filtering* – Receive messages based on the resource the events are associated with\.
+Resources include a workgroup, a snapshot, and so on\.
++ *Time window filtering* – Scope events in a specific time period\.
++ *Category filtering* – Receive event notifications for all events in specified categories\.

+The following table includes Amazon Redshift Serverless events, with additional metadata:

+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-event-notifications.html)

 ## Amazon Redshift event categories and event messages<a name="redshift-event-messages"></a>